By Yang Qing

 She said, “In the past I was puzzled by the scripture, too.
 Later, I read Matthew 16: 13-19 several times and contemplated them carefully.
 Thank God’s enlightenment.
 I came to understand the Lord’s will.

-We can see from Matthew 16:13-16 that when the Lord Jesus asked His several disciples, ‘Whom do men say that Iam,’ some of them said He was John the Baptist, some said Elijah, some said Jeremiah, and only Peter said, ‘You are the Christ, the Son of the living God.’
+We can see from Matthew 16:13-16 that when the Lord Jesus asked His several disciples, ‘Whom do men say that Iam,’ some of them said He was John the Baptist, some said Elijah, some said Jeremiah, and only Peter said, ‘You are the , the Son of the living God.’
 From this, we can see that among the twelve disciples, only Peter knew the Lord Jesus is the coming Messiah, Christ.
 Peter confirmed the Lord Jesus was Christ through His work and words.
-No matter how the Pharisees condemned, attacked and judged the Lord Jesus, he wasn’t deceived but just obeyed the guidance and will of the and followed the Lord Jesus all the time.
+No matter how the Pharisees condemned, attacked and judged the Lord Jesus, he wasn’t deceived but just obeyed the guidance and will of the Holy Spirit and followed the Lord Jesus all the time.
 From this, we know Peter had true knowledge of the Lord Jesus.
 In addition, when the soldiers came to seize the Lord, Peter darted forward to protect the Lord and cut off a soldier’s ear.
 His action was a result of being hot-blooded and a little rude, which was not in line with the Lord’s will, but from another angle, in the presence of such a danger, that Peter did this showed he truly loved the Lord.
-Besides, after the Lord rose from the dead and ascended to heaven, Peter shepherded es according to the Lord’s commands and finally he was crucified upside down for the Lord, thereby bearing beautiful and resounding witness.
-From these things, we can also see Peter truly loved the Lord, or he wouldn’t risk his life to protect the Lord, nor would he pledge to follow the Lord till death and spread His , much less bear the testimonies of submitting to God unto his death and loving Him to the extreme.”
+Besides, after the Lord rose from the dead and ascended to heaven, Peter shepherded the churches according to the Lord’s commands and finally he was crucified upside down for the Lord, thereby bearing beautiful and resounding witness.
+From these things, we can also see Peter truly loved the Lord, or he wouldn’t risk his life to protect the Lord, nor would he pledge to follow the Lord till death and spread His gospel, much less bear the testimonies of submitting to God unto his death and loving Him to the extreme.”

 I nodded and said, “That’s right.
 Among the twelve disciples, only Peter recognized the Lord Jesus was Christ.
 Peter indeed had true knowledge of the Lord.”